geosiris-technologies/webstudio/README.md

   - Bugfix
   - About button added in the interface to link to github
   - Verifications:
-    - Verification on objectVerion in DOR
+    - Verification on objectVersion in DOR

 ## License